Skip to content

 5 min read

-Healthcare cash plans are designed to help the cost of routine, everyday medical procedures..
+Healthcare cash plans are designed to help with the cost of routine, everyday medical procedures.
 But do you need one, and are they worth it?

 Key takeaways

-• Healthcare cash plans are designed to ease the financial burden of routine healthcare needs, such as dental checkups, eye tests, and some alternative therapies
+• Healthcare cash plans are designed to help with the costs of routine healthcare appointments, such as dental check-ups, eye tests, physiotherapy and some alternative therapies

-• Private health care is different from healthcare cash plans and is typically reserved for unexpected or emergency health issues
+• Private medical insurance (PMI) is different from a healthcare cash plan and is designed for unexpected or emergency health issues

 Stethoscope